Loudoun Hill: The Battle of Loudoun Hill

-The historical Battle of Loudoun Hill took place in 1307.
+The historic Battle of Loudoun Hill took place in 1307.
 Robert the Bruce, following his time in hiding after the Battle of Methven, had begun his campaign to wrest his kingdom back from Edward I of England.
 He claimed his first major victory over the English at the Battle of Glen Trool in April 1307.

 Robert Bruce adopted almost the same site, although slightly further east, and similar tactics, for another encounter with English forces, this time under Aymer de Valence, 2nd Earl of Pembroke.
 On 10 May, Bruce's men dug a series of trenches, forcing the English towards boggy ground around Loch Gait.
 This allowed the 500–600 Scots to repulse an army of 3000.
 The first attack broke, and the English fled the field.
 Following the battle, Bruce left his brother Edward Bruce in command of the area, and headed north to continue his guerilla campaign in Buchan.